murexrobotics/docs/src/elec/boards/carrier.md

 ### Current Status

-- `V1.1` complete, partially tested
+- `V1.1` complete, fully tested
   - New revisions for `V1.2` in progress

 ### Integrated Sensors/ICs